LqhResearch/jofu-calendar/README.md

 ## Introduction

-`@jofu/calendar` is a lightweight and customizable React component for selecting dates.
-Built with Tailwind CSS, it offers a seamless user experience with modern UI design and easy integration.
+`@jofu/calendar` is a flexible React library for displaying monthly calendars

 ## Installation